We do not sell your email address or cell phone number to anyone.

 As part of our mission to understand and support the medical profession, we may share your information with research institutions that perform research related to their respective missions.
 We require these institutions to agree that they will only use and share the data as needed for the approved research purpose and that any resulting research output be aggregated and anonymized so that it cannot be linked back to any individual.
 We may publish or allow others to publish insights learned from such research activities.

 We provide our commercial clients, including hospitals, recruiters, and life science companies, with profile search and messaging tools as part of our talent and marketing services businesses.
 They use these tools to select members that may be interested in their information and opportunities, including in the areas of employment and other professional opportunities, events, clinical trials, innovative therapies, and other clinical solutions, and we communicate their messages to the selected Doximity members on their behalf.
 If your employer or another third party purchases a paid Service from Doximity for your use and you elect to use that Service, this third party will have the right to control access to and obtain information about your use of the paid Service.
-We may also provide our commercial clients with limited member information in connection with our audience development and performance reporting for their advertising and other sponsored content programs delivered through the Service.
-When you engage with sponsored content, we may share with the sponsor and its agency limited information from your Doximity profile such as your name, specialty, and zip code, along with details about the engagement such as whether you viewed and or interacted with an advertisement.
+We may also provide our commercial clients with limited member information in connection with our audience development and performance reporting for their advertising and other sponsored content programs conducted by Doximity.
+When you engage with sponsored content made available to you as described in this policy, we may share with the sponsor and its agency limited information from your Doximity profile such as your name, specialty, and zip code, along with details about the engagement such as whether you viewed or interacted with an advertisement.
 Prior to sharing this information, we require the recipients to agree to limit their use to the authorized purpose.
 We do not share your Private Profile Information or any personal contact information with our commercial clients without your consent.

 As part of our Services, we may share your personal information with Continuing Medical Education (CME) and Continuing Education (CE) providers who provide and/or certify CME and CE activities that we offer through the Service, for the purpose of processing CME or CE activities in which you choose to participate, and as required for their accreditation compliance and record keeping purposes.
 We may forward to you emails from these organizations in connection with your participation in the applicable activities, including to send you CME/CE credit certificates you have earned.